-As stated above72, REN has adopted an Anglo-Saxon model of corporate governance with supervisory bodies consisting of the Audit Committee and the Statutory Auditor.
-The Audit Committee is made up solely of independent and non-executive directors73 (including the Chairman), possessing the necessary powers to perform their duties.
+As stated above, REN has adopted an Anglo-Saxon model of corporate governance with supervisory bodies consisting of the Audit Committee and the Statutory Auditor.
+The Audit Committee is made up solely of independent and non-executive directors (including the Chairman), possessing the necessary powers to perform their duties.
 III.31.
 Composition of the Audit Committee, with indication of the minimum and maximum members and duration of term of office in accordance with the Articles of Association, number of full members, date of first appointment and date of termination of term of office of each member

-At 31 December 2023, the Audit Committee consisted of three members as identified in II.17.
+As of 31 December 2024, the Audit Committee comprised three members as identified in II.17.
 This structure has proven adequate for carrying out their functions efficiently, taking into account the Company's size and business and the complexity of the associated risks.